 Small bunch of chives, chopped

-Small bunch of parsley, chopped
+Small bunch of parsley, leaves chopped

-200g hot-smoked salmon flakes
+200g (7oz) hot-smoked salmon flakes or fillets

 Directions